Laurie St-Georges: Women's

 Team St-Georges began the 2021–22 season with a semifinal finish at the 2021 Oakville Fall Classic where they lost to the event winners Team Jamie Sinclair.
 They only made the playoffs at one other tour event at the Stu Sells 1824 Halifax Classic, losing in the quarterfinals to Team Jill Brothers.
 Due to the COVID-19 pandemic in Canada, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Pre-Trials Direct-Entry Event, an event where eight teams would compete to try to earn one of two spots into the 2021 Canadian Olympic Curling Pre-Trials.
 Team St-Georges qualified for the Pre-Trials Direct-Entry Event as the second seed.
 The team won their opening match, but then lost three straight games and were eliminated from the event.
 The Quebec Scotties Tournament of Hearts was again cancelled due to the pandemic and Team St-Georges were once again selected to represent Quebec at the national women's championship.
 The team could not replicate their successful run from 2021, finishing the 2022 Scotties Tournament of Hearts with a 3–5 record.
 They won their opening two matches against Alberta's Laura Walker and the Yukon's Hailey Birnie and their last game against Nova Scotia's Christina Black.

+Mixed

 Aside from women's curling, St-Georges competed in the 2019 Canadian Mixed Curling Championship, playing third for Félix Asselin.
 The team finished on top of the standings after the championship pool with an 8–2 record before losing in the semifinal to Nova Scotia.
 They bounced back in the bronze medal game, defeating Ontario for the bronze medal.
 Asselin and St-Georges returned to the Canadian Mixed Championship in 2022, winning the event for Quebec.
 They went on to win the bronze medal at the world mixed curling championships in Aberdeen, Scotland, narrowly defeating Norway 4-3.

 Personal life

 St-Georges is currently a journalism student at the Université du Québec à Montréal.
 She is in a relationship with fellow curler Félix Asselin.
 Her sister Cynthia St-Georges used to play lead on her team and her father Michel St-Georges is their coach.

+She was an analyst for Radio-Canada on the broadcast of the curling competition at the 2026 Olympics.